Reminder of Resources – and Support – for DACA and Undocumented Students

 Finally, I want to acknowledge, again, the serious concerns and fears that the recent arrest and related immigration pronouncements have caused for DACA and undocumented students, and others in our community.
 Please use the resources here if they are useful to you and share them with other Columbia students who might find them helpful.

 I also want to recognize the additional ways in which immigration policies, including the recent immigration executive order, affect and concern many in our community.
 I will write again at greater length on these issues.
-For now, please check the University Life website here and the International Students and Scholars Office website for more information, including the video of our University Life forum on Immigration, Executive Orders and Our Community.
+For now, please check the International Students and Scholars Office website for more information, including the video of our University Life forum on Immigration, Executive Orders and Our Community.

 With appreciation for our community,